ViRT1ST/BeDownloader/README.md

 ===

 Bulk image downloader for Behance URLs (projects, moodboards, profiles, likes, modules).\
-Written with Electron, Puppeteer and other JS libraries.
+Written with Electron, Playwright and other JS libraries.

 ## Features